 Last week, I was out with a friend for dinner.
 While chatting over dinner, she told me about her friend who recently got together with someone she met from an online dating site.
 It made her keen to try out online dating as well, though the more we talked about it, the more she backed away from her initial thought.
-While not articulated, I could feel a great wave of inertia and resistance from her surrounding the idea of online dating.
+While not articulated, I could feel a great wave of inertia from her surrounding the idea of online dating.

 In the end, she decided she didn’t want to try online dating and she would rather check out sites for meeting friends, and only friends, first.
-While I felt there was more to the decision than was laid out on the table, I respected her choice and didn’t press on any further.
+While I felt there was more to the decision than laid out on the table, I respected her choice and didn’t press on any further.

 Now if you were wondering if I did anything to dissuade her (from online dating), I didn’t.
-In fact, I was totally supporting and encouraging her about it.
+In fact, I was totally supportive and encouraging her about it.
 (In fact, I’m even thinking of trying it myself at some point.)

 She didn’t explain her sudden change of heart but I suspected it was partly because of the way online dating tends to be viewed in Singapore — with great disdain and aversion.